FE8Dev/FE8RProject/FE8_arsenals.md

 A dagger that uses Speed instead of Attack for damage and is magical at range.
 Eclipse effect.
 It inflicts Shadow, Curse and Bleeding on the enemy.
 In its last form, it halves enemy's Speed, Defense and Resistance.
 It has a cooldown.

 ## Anima
 A tome that has a Luck% chance of giving money if Rennac kills the enemy.
-In its last stage, it can't do double attacks, but it deals Area of Effect damage.
+Is an AOE attack.

 ### Access
 * Trickster(from Rogue)